Saturday, October 31, 2020

 The boys are back in town

-But hold your horses, there's also a hefty wedge for the overlooked Atari STe!!
+Hold your horses, there's also a hefty wedge for the overlooked Atari STe!!
 Stuff like Rock 'n' Roll Clams, Asteroidia, Uridium, Prince of Persia, No Buddies Land and other (Atari STe) upgraded titles.

-I have really enjoyed watching both videos because the presentation is fast and fluent; ie, they don't drag on with overly long clips.
-This means you get to watch many different games within a short time.
-I also enjoyed the varied range of games too, along with the fact the Atari STe was used whenever possible.
-Yep, I hope there are more in the pipeline!
+Both videos feature fast & fluent presentation; ie, they don't drag on with overly long clips.
+This means you get to watch many games within a short time.
+I also enjoyed the varied range of games, along with the fact the Atari STe was used whenever possible.
+I hope there are more in the pipeline!
+Both videos are on YouTube but don't forget to check out their excellent website with ST games, Podcasts and more.

 Saturday, October 03, 2020